 - Data mining

 Most online data science programs provide an opportunity for their students to apply the training from their courses to real-world problems in an immersion experience.
 This enables students to work in small teams and spearhead a data science project.
 These projects often involve working with data that will help a company with its business needs.

 Key Competencies and Objectives

 Data science master’s programs equip their graduates with a wide array of proficiencies in core areas.
-This breadth of training will enable these data scientists to work in a number of core areas:
+This breadth of training will equip you for success by developing your talents in a number of important areas in data analysis:

 - Data collection and analysis